No, this is a separate festival, established in 2012 by Hannon Library and the Friends of Hannon Library.

 Registered participants will be given a check-in time prior to the event.
 All participants should be present, checked in, and set up by 9:30 am.

-The festival opens at 10 am and closes at 5 pm.
+The festival opens at 10 am and closes at 4 pm.
 Participants are expected to maintain a presence at their table for the entire duration.
 If you need to be away for an amount of time, you should arrange for someone to man your table in your absence.
-If you are signed up to give a presentation, you may request a festival volunteer to man your table during your absence.
+If you are signed up to give a presentation or participate in a festival event, you may request a festival volunteer to man your table during your absence.
 If you need to leave the festival early, you should inform the festival organizers in advance.

 The library coffee shop will be open during the festival and offers sandwiches, salads, pastries, bottled drinks, espressos, and more.
 There are also a number of restaurants and stores within walking distance of the campus.
 Registered participants and volunteers may also pre-order a boxed lunch.